DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ### Important Terms

-1. **APY**-The annual percentage yield (APY) is the real rate of return earned on an investment, taking into account the effect of compounding interest.
+1. **APY-** The annual percentage yield (APY) is the real rate of return earned on an investment, taking into account the effect of compounding interest.
-2. **aTokens**- aTokens are the interest-bearing tokens which is minted and burnt in 1:1 ratio upon deposit and redeem.
+2. **aTokens-** aTokens are the interest-bearing tokens which is minted and burnt in 1:1 ratio upon deposit and redeem.
 3. **ERC-20-** The ERC-20 introduces a standard for Fungible Tokens.
 In other words, they have a property that makes each Token precisely the same
 (in type and value) as another Token.
-4. **Deposit interest**-A deposit interest rate is the rate at which you earn money from a bank or financial institution on your deposits in an interest-bearing account.
+4. **Deposit interest-** A deposit interest rate is the rate at which you earn money from a bank or financial institution on your deposits in an interest-bearing account.
-5. **Stablecoins**-A stablecoin is a digital currency pegged to a stable reserve asset like the U.S. dollar or gold.
+5. **Stablecoins-** A stablecoin is a digital currency pegged to a stable reserve asset like the U.S. dollar or gold.
 Stablecoins are designed to reduce volatility relative to unpegged cryptocurrencies like Bitcoin.
-6. **Flashloan -**Loans can be borrowed without collateral through smart contracts.
+6. **Flashloan -** Loans can be borrowed without collateral through smart contracts.
 This process is instant and can help borrowers get the money they need quickly.
-7. **ROI - **Return on investment is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of several different investments.
+7. **ROI -** Return on investment is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of several different investments.
 8. **LTV-** loan to value, it represents the borrowing power of the collateral.
 9. **Health Factor -** The health factor determines whether a user is eligible to borrow a loan or not.